 - Don't take it personally: We know it's so easy to say and of course your child's rejection hurts!
 But as mentioned above, it's a phase and there's absolutely no question that your child loves you both.
 Be strong!

-- Don't put the emotional burden on your child: Of course, any kind of rejection hurts, but remember, your child can't put themselves in your shoes and doesn't understand that what they say and do can hurt you.
-It's a good time to tell your child that they just hurt you badly.
+- Don't put the emotional burden on your child: Of course, any kind of rejection hurts, your child cannot put himself in your shoes and does not understand that his statements and actions can hurt you.
+At that point, it's obvious to tell your child that they just hurt you badly.
 However, it is not expedient to let it feel that way.
 Your child is busy with his feelings at this moment, he wants to go to the other parent and if you were to make him feel guilty now, that would be too much for your child and it would be really overwhelming.
-If it is important to you to verbalize your feelings towards your child, then make sure that you say it in a calm tone, remain relaxed and keep it short, "that just didn't feel nice to me."
-That's enough and necessary no more detailed explanation.
+If it is important to you to verbalise your feelings towards your child, then make sure that you say it in a calm tone, remain calm and keep it short.
+"That just didn't feel nice to me."
+That's enough and doesn't need a more detailed explanation.

-- Validate your child's feelings or show empathy: Your child wanted to be put to bed by the other parent and is now upset that you want to do the bedtime routine with them.
+- Validate your child's feelings or show empathy: Your child wanted to be put to bed by the other parent and is now upset that you are putting them to bed.
 Even if it's difficult, show understanding and explain to your child that you can understand their disappointment and anger.
 That you take over today (for reason XY).
 Try to calm it down, this can be an extra bonding moment between you.

 - Plan targeted “two-person activities”: If your child is currently preferring the other parent, plan a fun weekly activity with your child that just the two of you do together.
 Take your time with your child and enjoy it!